Master your task management with dypt

 Adding a new task via the advanced input

-You add tasks by typing in the "Add Task" input at the bottom of the page.
+On desktop, you add tasks by typing in the "Add Task" input bar at the bottom of the page.
+On mobile, use the floating + button to open the add task dialog.

-The input has several buttons with different behaviours:
+The desktop input has several buttons with different behaviours:

 By default, the third button is hidden for simplicity.
 You can choose to show it in General Settings.